Calico for OpenStack

 The Calico DHCP agent, running on each compute host, that configures and launches Dnsmasq instances to provide DHCP for the locally hosted workloads.
 Architecturally this fills the same role as the reference Neutron DHCP agent; the key difference is that it gets its information from Etcd instead of by RPC from the Neutron server, as we have found this to be more scalable.

 The Etcd, Felix and BIRD pieces are the same as in other Calico integrations, and so independent of OpenStack.
-The Calico Neutron driver and DHCP agent are specific to OpenStack, and are provided by the networking-calico project. networking-calico is a Neutron stadium project.
+The Calico Neutron driver and DHCP agent are specific to OpenStack, and are provided by the networking-calico project. networking-calico is an unofficial OpenStack project.

 From an OpenStack point of view, networking-calico is just one of many possible Neutron drivers that provide connectivity between instances (VMs) as specified by the Neutron API.
-However there are some parts of the Neutron API that networking-calico interprets differently, or does not implement at all.
-Documentation for readers who are already familiar with OpenStack and Neutron, and hence mostly interested in what is special or different about the networking-calico driver, can be found at http://docs.openstack.org/developer/networking-calico/.
+Refer to Calico’s interpretation of Neutron API calls for more detail about the parts of the Neutron API that the networking-calico provides.